Erasmus+ Funding

 How much the Erasmus+ Mobility Grant amounts to depends on the duration of your stay abroad and the country that you travel to.
 The monthly funding rates may vary from year to year.

-You will receive the second rate (20% of the total amount) after your stay abroad, as soon as you have submitted the completion documents for the semester abroad or the completion documents for the internship abroad.
+You will receive the second instalment (20% of the total amount) after your stay abroad, as soon as you have submitted the completion documents for the semester abroad or the completion documents for the internship abroad.

 Erasmus+ Europe